Main Content

 Career Preparation

-Develop essential skills for a career in social justice or non-profit work.
-Gain communication, empathy, and a deeper understanding of social justice issues.
+Develop essential skills for a career in community engaged, non-profit work.
+Practice intercultural communication skills, empathy, and a deeper understanding of social justice issues.